vuo/vuo/node/vuo.tree/descriptions/vuo.tree.md

-These nodes are for working with information that has a hierarchical (tree) structure.
+Nodes for working with information that has a hierarchical (tree) structure.

 One example of a tree structure is the biological classification of animals.
 Animals are grouped by their common features and ancestry, like this: